Jaguar S-Type (1999): Overview

 The S-Type was produced at Jaguar's Castle Bromwich facility in Birmingham, England.
 The car was styled by Geoff Lawson in 1995 and is based on the Jaguar DEW platform/Ford DEW platform, shared with the Lincoln LS and Ford Thunderbird.
 It was unveiled at the Birmingham International Motor Show on 20 October 1998.

 The first S-Types ("X200" 1999–2002) are distinguished by a U-shaped centre console and optional touchscreen navigation system in the 2003 and later models.
-The traditional leaping jaguar bonnet mascot was optional and is approved by the US and EU standards and breaks away in the case of an accident.
+The optional traditional leaping jaguar bonnet mascot is approved by the US and EU standards and breaks away in the case of an accident.
 Subsequent models ("X202", "X204", "X206"; the last digit denoting the model year) have the Jaguar logo incorporated within the radiator grille and a more traditional 'looped' styling for the centre console.
 In Australia, the "leaper" bonnet mascot did not become available until 2004.